murugu-21/murugu-21.github.io/content/blog/toolbox/index.md

 ![static vs dynamic typing productivity vs codebase](graph.png)

-> I would recommend learn C first only the very basics of it with pointers and structs.
+> I recommend learning C first(only the very basics of it with pointers and structs) .
 Then learn any OOPS language (I prefer kotlin, but even typescript is great) and data structures in C (not OOPS). then learn python/js as a quick to prototype model.

 ##